Quantum Invariants and Fiberedness: Nice and fibered knots

 \subsection{Inversion data of fibered knots}

-From the relation between $F_K$ and the Alexander polynomial (\cref{fig:MMR_diagram} or, more explicitly, \cref{thm:FK-nice-knot-MMR}), it immediately follows that the Alexander polynomial of a nice knot (\cref{def:nice-knot}) must be monic, just as is the case for fibered knots.
+From the relation between $F_K$ and the Alexander polynomial (see \cref{thm:FK-nice-knot-MMR}), it immediately follows that the Alexander polynomial of a nice knot must be monic, just as in the case for fibered knots.
 It is therefore natural to compare these two families.
-Park demonstrated that every fibered knot with at most 10 crossings is nice.
-Here we explain, how we obtained \cref{thm:nice_12} extending Park's result to fibered knots up to 12 crossings.

-This proof was established by a laborious, computer-assisted search.
-For many knots, their tabulated braid representations do not admit inversion data, so the main challenge for us was to enumerate a variety of new braid representations to test.
-We focused on obtaining minimal length braid representatives, given that state sum models grow exponentially with the number of crossings.

-Our starting point was the list of the 1,246 fibered knots up to 12 crossings, along with one of their minimal length braid representatives, in the KnotInfo database \cite{knotinfo}.
-For each braid of length $n$, there are $2n$ segments and thus $2^{2n}$ ways to label its segments with a $+$ or $-$ sign.
-We tested the subset of these labelings for which the $R$-matrices were non-zero and satisfy the criteria of \cref{tab:R-matrix-formula} at each crossing.
-These are in 1-to-1 correspondence with the number of simple multicycles in the braid, when we allow jumps from the overstrand to the understrand (\cref{rmk:multicycle}).
-Given these constraints, for each braid of length $n$ there are $2^n$ ways to label its segments.
-An exhaustive test of segment labelings for each braid in KnotInfo revealed that some of them admitted an inversion datum, but many did not.

-For the braids in KnotInfo that do not admit an inversion datum, we used braid moves (braid group relations and Markov moves) to search for different braid presentations.
-Our most successful search strategy was to start with a known braid and carry out random sequences of braid moves.
-Each resulting terminal braid in the sequence was normalized by performing obvious reductions and conjugating to the lexicographically smallest braid word.
-By iterating this search from new braids, we found an expanding list of minimal length braids for a given knot, and the normalization ensured that each new braid we found was sufficiently distant in the search space from our existing list to avoid redundancy.
-For fibered knots up to 12 crossings, this approach typically yielded a minimal length braid with an inversion datum after at most $10^6$ iterations, each consisting of $10^3$ random braid moves.

-A handful of knots were resistant to this approach, including $12n_{423}$, which appears to have a minimum length braid with 14 crossings.
-To find more braid representatives of $12n_{423}$, we created an exhaustive list of braids of length 14, such that any braid of length 14 would normalize to a braid in our list, a mirror image of a braid in our list, or a shorter braid.
-Among our $\sim 10^9$ braids of length 14, we computed with SnapPy \cite{SnapPy} that $\sim 10^3$ of them matched $12n_{423}$ on several invariants, including $\widehat{\mathit{HFK}}$ and the Jones polynomial.
-SnapPy's manifold identification tool recognized a few hundred of these braids as $12n_{423}$ or its mirror, among which we found multiple braids admitting inversion data (an example shown in \cref{fig:12n_423_multicycle}).

-While our search for inversion data involved lots of experimentation and ad-hoc tuning of search parameters, the results were straightforward to test.
-Our resulting data set is a list of a braid and an inversion datum for each fibered knot up to 12 crossings, and these are verifiable with a separate computation that takes only a few minutes.